 The Board of Directors proposes an addition to Section 7 involving that the term of office of the auditor shall last until the end of the Annual General Meeting which is held during the fourth financial year after the election.
 The Board of Directors proposes that Section 7 shall have the following wording.

 “The Company shall have no more than three auditors with up to three deputy auditors.
 The auditors term of office shall last until the end of the Annual General Meeting which is held during the fourth financial year after the auditor was elected.”

 Regarding Section 9 the Board of Directors proposes that the rules regarding the timetable for the notice convening General Meetings, in Section 9 first paragraph, be deleted from the Articles of Association.

 SHARES AND VOTES

-Valid resolutions under items 14, 16, 17(b), 17(c) and 18 above require approval of shareholders representing at least two-thirds of the shares and the numbers of votes represented at the Annual General Meeting.
-A valid resolution under item 17(a) and 17(d) above requires approval of shareholders representing at least nine-tenths of the shares and the numbers of votes represented at the Meeting.
-From Monday 27 April 2009 at the latest, the complete text of the proposals of the Board of Directors will be made available on the Company’s website at www.mtg.se and at the Company’s premises at Skeppsbron 18 in Stockholm.
-Shareholders who wish to receive those documents may notify the Company, whereupon the documents will be sent by post or by e-mail.
+Valid resolutions under items 19(b) and 19(c), 20 and 21 above require approval of shareholders representing at least two-thirds of the shares and number of votes represented at the Annual General Meeting.
+Valid resolutions under items 19(a) and 19(d) above require approval of shareholders representing at least nine-tenth of the shares and the numbers of votes represented at the Annual General Meeting.
+Items 19(a) – 19(d) are conditional upon each other.
+From Wednesday 27 April 2011 at the latest, the accounting documents, the Auditor’s Report, the statements of the Board of Directors, the auditor’s statement pursuant to Chapter 8 Section 54 of the Swedish Companies Act and the complete text of the proposals of the Board of Directors will be made available at the Company’s website at www.mtg.se and at the Company’s premises at Skeppsbron 18 in Stockholm.
+Shareholders who wish to receive these documents may notify the Company, whereupon the documents will be sent by post or by e-mail.